 Well/Spring Name Geologic Setting/Sensitivity

-Main Springs-High Sensitivity

 Spring 1 Springs-High Sensitivity

+Well 1 Karst Areas-High Sensitivity

-The Springfield Water system serves a population of approximately 503 people.
-The supply is from two springs near the base of the Marcellus Formation which is near the Oriskany Sandstone contact.
-The springs are pumped to provide an average daily production of about 46,873 gallons per day.
+The Wardensville Water system serves a population of approximately 1070 people.
+The supply is from a spring.
+A new well was recently installed but is not yet in service as part of the public water supply.
+The spring is pumped to provide an average daily production of about 96,263 gallons per day.

-The estimated land area (approximately 1861acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The estimated land area (approximately 570 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
 The SWAP program's consultant, RK&K Engineers, used Mod Flow as the ground water flow model to determine a portion of the delineated area along with a hydrogeologic boundary approach in which the boundaries are identified.